What we’re thinking

 Let’s explore the concept of value – a fundamental driver shaping how we perceive the world.
 Our beliefs about who creates value, how, and when, have far-reaching implications for how we approach, and succeed with, innovation.

-On the surface, I’m sure you often label things as valuable in your everyday lives.
-But if pressed to define what value truly means, most of us would struggle to offer a clear, general definition.
+I’d guess you’re first answer to ”what is value?” would be like mine: we often label things as valuable in your everyday lives.
+But if pressed to define what that truly means, most of us would struggle to offer a clear, general definition.
 The more we try to pin it down, the more complex and elusive the concept becomes.
-In enlightened moments we might say ”this is valuable as it helps me do/achieve/make something”, but we’re conditioned to see value in a different way.
+In more enlightened moments we might say ”this is valuable as it helps me do/achieve/make something”, but we’re conditioned to see value in a different way.

 It is of course only logical to assume that the value really emerges for customers when goods and services do something for them.
 Before this happens, only potential value exists.